The Ultimate Timor Leste Backpacking Guide (Updated for 2025)

 Same

 I didn’t go to Same myself, but a Portuguese teacher I met told me it’s the most beautiful city in East Timor.
-If you have been there and agree with that, let me know in the comments.
+Perhaps I should visit again to find out.

 Same can be your base to trek to Mount Cabalaki and enjoy the natural beauty that Timor Leste has to offer – lush vegetation, small villages, and of course, coffee plantations!
 Talking about coffee…